rotaryden/floody-minesweeper/README.md

 using non-recursive flood-fill variation of the free area opening algorithm, and number of data structures with generics.

+Best playable in the Linux terminal with proper unicode support.

 ## Run
 Compiled executables may be run like this